wandersonpjbkn/vue-mpa-application-example/README.md

-# Build a MPA application
+# Building a MPA application

 Look at the code, it's pretty easier.